zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/explore-automatic-deletion-flashback-logs/explore-automatic-deletion-flashback-logs.md

 ## Introduction

 The fast recovery area is critical for databases because it stores backups, online redo logs, archived redo logs, and flashback logs.
-Because many databases can all use the fast recovery area, multiple databases are impacted when the fast recovery area becomes full.
+Because many databases can use the fast recovery area at the same time, the databases are impacted when the fast recovery area becomes full.

 Starting in Oracle Database 19c, the management of space in the fast recovery area is simplified.
 Oracle Database monitors flashback logs in the fast recovery area and automatically deletes those that are beyond the retention period.
 You can set the retention period by configuring the `DB_FLASHBACK_RETENTION_TARGET` initialization parameter.
 The database retains at least 60 minutes of flashback data even if you specify a value less than 60.